EugeneLoy/coq_jupyter/README.md

 ## Installation

-Make sure that Coq (8.6+) is installed and `coqtop` is in your `PATH`.
+Make sure that CoqIDE (8.6 or newer) is installed and `coqidetop` (or `coqtop` for coq versions before 8.9.0) is in your `PATH`.

 After that install using `pip` (works with python 2/3):

     pip install coq-jupyter
     python -m coq_jupyter.install

-## Customizing coqtop arguments
+## Customizing coqidetop arguments

-Use `--coqtop-args` to supply additional arguments to `coqtop` when installing kernel.
+Use `--coqtop-args` to supply additional arguments to `coqidetop`/`coqtop` when installing kernel.
 In this case you might also want to set custom kernel name/display name using `--kernel-name`/`--kernel-display-name`.

-For example, to add kernel that instructs `coqtop` to load `/workspace/init.v` on startup:
+For example, to add kernel that instructs `coqidetop` to load `/workspace/init.v` on startup:

     python -m coq_jupyter.install --kernel-name=coq_with_init --kernel-display-name="Coq (with init.v)" --coqtop-args="-l /workspace/init.v"